RebootGames/ZSL-Eco-Warriors/Game text.md

 Button 1: Bottles decompose in landfill.
 [X]
-Button 2: Transportation of the oil to treatment plants Button 3: Bottles are refilled.
+Button 2: Transportation of the oil to treatment plants Button 3: Drilling rigs are constructed, installed and run.

 Slide 12

 (tick or cross will appear if correct or incorrect)

 Narrator text: Methane is released as bottles decompose in landfills.
-(Interesting fact?)
-(NO ANIMATION)
+(Interesting fact) (NO ANIMATION)

 Show score of questions and time taken.